Get Insight Beyond a Long List of Vulnerabilities

 Stage 8: Continuous monitoring

-Vulnerability scanning vs Penetration testing
+Vulnerability scanning vs Penetration testing: what’s the difference?

 Common vulnerability scanning challenges